What is the mitral valve?

 A heart murmur does not mean that heart failure is imminent, but congestive heart failure can occur with time.
 Dogs with a heart murmur, however, do have an increased risk of sudden death.

 When I took my dog for his annual health examination, my veterinarian told me he had a mitral murmur but said he was not going to treat it at this stage.
 Is this correct?

 Veterinary cardiologists differ in when they recommend medical intervention for asymptomatic heart murmurs.
 As a result, they have developed a staging system for heart disease and heart failure which is useful for classifying the severity of disease and the appropriate time to treat.
 These range from Stage A (no apparent structural heart abnormalities, and no murmurs, but are at a high risk for developing heart disease, e.g., Cavalier King Charles Spaniels), to Stage D (clinical signs of heart failure that are non-responsive to standard therapy).
 Your dog’s staging criteria is often used to determine when to start certain therapies.

 How will I know if my dog has heart failure?

-When the left side of the heart is not properly pumping blood, the blood slowly backs up in the lungs.
+When the left side of the heart is not properly pumping blood, the blood slowly backs up in the lung vessels.
 This results in small amounts of fluid leaking out of the capillaries into the air passageways.
-This fluid collection produces the earliest signs of heart failure that include gagging as if trying to clear the throat, a chronic, hacking cough, and lack of stamina (your dog will tire more easily on walks).
-Dogs with heart failure are usually sick whereas dogs with heart murmurs may have few, if any, clinical signs until heart failure develops.
+This fluid collection produces the earliest signs of heart failure, which include gagging as if trying to clear the throat, a chronic, hacking cough, and lack of stamina (your dog will tire more easily on walks).
+Dogs with heart failure are usually sick, whereas dogs with heart murmurs may have few, if any, clinical signs until heart failure develops.